-Mazyar Shadman, MD, MPH, an oncologist at Seattle Cancer Care Alliance and associate professor of Oncology at the University of Washington, discusses the use of MB-106 for the treatment of patients with relapsed or refractory B-cell nonHodgkin lymphoma (B-NHL) and chronic lymphocytic leukemia (CLL).
+Mazyar Shadman, MD, MPH, physician, Seattle Cancer Care Alliance, associate professor, Division of Medical Oncology, University of Washington School of Medicine, associate professor, Clinical Research Division, Fred Hutchinson Cancer Research Center, discusses the use of MB-106 for the treatment of patients with relapsed or refractory B-cell nonHodgkin lymphoma (B-NHL) and chronic lymphocytic leukemia (CLL).

 MB-106 is an novel CD20 chimeric antigen receptor (CAR) T-cell therapy.
 A study evaluating its efficacy and safety of MB-106 was recently presented during the Transplantation & Cellular Therapy Meetings.

 According to Shadman, CD20 CAR T-cell therapy was explored similarly to the other FDA approved CAR T cells.